evildmp/conference-handbook/handbook/essentials/venues.rst

 Venues for different purposes
 =============================

-For your programme of talks, you need a venue that can work to a tight and demanding schedule.
+For your :doc:`/talks/programme-of-talks`, you need a venue that can work to a tight and demanding schedule.
 For sprints, workshops and other events, everything is more relaxed, and you can consider other venues too.

 Universities
 ------------

-For sprints and workshops, a local university makes an idea venue.
+For sprints and workshops, a local university makes an ideal venue.
 This is especially the case if you're not charging for those sessions, which typically makes it easy for a committee member involved with a university to book rooms, obtain suitable network/AV support, get official support for the event and so on.